-Lavender Goat Milk Soap
+Lavender Exfoliating Soap

 Olive Oil (Olea Europaea), Goat Milk, Coconut Oil (Cocos Guineensis), Palm Oil (Elaeis Guineensis), Sodium Hydroxide, Essential Oil, Oatmeal, Lavandula Angustifolia, Glycerin

 What is the shelf life of my goat milk soap?